airtimemedia/boringssl/STYLE.md

 our target platforms.
 Typically, Chromium's target MSVC is the most restrictive.

-Variable declarations in the middle of a function are allowed.
+Variable declarations in the middle of a function or inside a `for` loop are allowed and preferred where possible.
+Note that the common `goto err` cleanup pattern requires lifting some variable declarations.

-Comments should be `/* C-style */` for consistency.
+Comments should be `// C99-style` for consistency with C++.

-When declaration pointer types, `*` should be placed next to the variable name, not the type.
+When declaring pointer types, `*` should be placed next to the variable name, not the type.
 So

     uint8_t *ptr;